lnis-uofu/OpenFPGA/docs/source/arch_lang/simulation_setting.rst

 .. note:: when the SPICE netlists are large or a long simulation duration is defined, the post option is recommended to be off.
 If not, huge disk space will be occupied by the waveform files.

 - ``captab="true|false"``
   Specify if the capacitances of all the nodes in the SPICE netlists will be printed out.
-If turned on, it will show inn the top-level SPICE netlists
+If turned on, it will show in the top-level SPICE netlists

 .. code-block:: python